History of the Walloon Lake Village

 One hundred years of fluctuating popularity has seen a few less-significant eras of resort patronage, though it seems the many families of Walloon are still strong in dedication to the lake and its village.
 And now, as Hotel Walloon opens many minds to the past, “Wallooners” can feel new life being breathed into the village.
 New restaurants and social settings continue to help enliven the lake, as well as promote a surge in support of other locales, such as Boyne City and Petoskey.

-With Walloon Lake’s ever-enchanting history and the Hotel Walloon open for all to enjoy, it can be hoped that we continue to see the days of busy streets and starry-eyed Northern Michigan vacationers.
+With Walloon Lake’s ever-enchanting history and the Hotel Walloon open for all to enjoy, we hope that we continue to see the days of busy streets and starry-eyed Northern Michigan vacationers.